avdeelajeetsingh/EMR/readme.md

 A full-stack **Electronic Medical Records (EMR) and Appointment Management System** designed to manage patient records, appointment scheduling, live queue display, dashboards, and report generation.

-This project was developed as part of a **technical assessment**, with a strong focus on clean architecture, modular frontend design, and database-driven backend logic.

 ---

 ## 🚀 Features